mastercomfig/mastercomfig/docs/customization/custom_configs.md

 ## Null cancelling movement addon binds

-The default binding for the null cancelling movement is WASD, but you can use `user/modules.cfg` to select a new binding:
+The default binding for the null cancelling movement addon is WASD, but you can use `user/modules.cfg` to select a new binding:

 * `move_bind=wasd`: The standard WASD layout (default).
 * `move_bind=esdf`: The alternative ESDF layout.